• Skip to primary navigation

 • A valid means of identification.
 Preferably this should be your staff I.D issued by the organization you work with.

 • You must have a bank account with a commercial bank in Nigeria.
-This must be a current or savings account.
+This must be a current account or savings account.

 • A verifiable source of income for a particular period.
 The duration is always determined by the lender.